uedakensuke/PhysTwin/README.md

 TODO: add a video here

-Run the interactive playground with our different cases
+Run the interactive playground with our different cases (Need to wait some time for the first usage of interactive playground)

 ```
 python interactive_playground.py \